jakob-bagterp/colorist-for-python/docs/user-guide/compatibility/backwards-compatible-string-formats.md

 <pre><code>% I want <span class="fg-red">RED</span> color</code></pre>

-It's often easier and more readable to use Colorist in combination with [f-strings](https://peps.python.org/pep-0498/):
+Now that Colorist is designed to support Python 3.10 and later versions, it's often easier and more readable to use [f-strings](https://peps.python.org/pep-0498/) to add color to your text:

 ```python linenums="1" hl_lines="3"
 from colorist import Color